 A conventional mortgage applies when the amount of money borrowed does not exceed 80% of the value of your home.
 For example, if you purchase a home that is valued at $400,000, your conventional mortgage would be less than $320,000 and your total down payment would be more than $80,000.

 Your mortgage is high ratio when the amount borrowed is more than 80% of the value of your home.
 In this scenario, you are required to have your mortgage insured.
 The one-time premium for this insurance varies, based on the amount of your mortgage and the total mortgage-to-price ratio.
 Current mortgage insurance premium rates are available online from Sagan and the Canada Mortgage and Housing Corporation.

 There are numerous options to check out when shopping for a mortgage.
 Banks, trust companies and other financial institutions offer a variety of mortgage options to finance your new home purchase.
 You may want to start with your current bank or a mortgage broker.
 Be sure to speak to someone who specializes in residential mortgages, as they will have the most up-to-date information to answer any of your questions.
 Our teams at any of our Home Stores can always recommend an independent mortgage advisor, should that be helpful.

-When you receive a pre-approval mortgage, you have a guaranteed mortgage rate for a set amount of time (usually for 90 days).
+When you receive a mortgage pre-approval, you have a guaranteed mortgage rate for a set amount of time (usually for 120 days, could be up to 48 months with special builder programs).
 If mortgage rates go down during this period, you will get the benefit of a lower rate.
 If mortgage rates go up, your lower rate is locked in and will not change.